Trayfoot Mountain – Paine Run Loop

 Every weekend this April has provided glorious hiking weather!
 I’m feeling so grateful that we’ve been able to get out so often and take full advantage of the warm, sunny days.
 On the Saturday before Easter, we chose to hike the challenging 9.5 mile Trayfoot Mountain – Paine Run loop.

 At 1.3 miles into the hike, you’ll reach a cement marker for the Trayfoot Mountain Trail.
 Do NOT take this turn unless you want to miss the splendor that is Blackrock Summit!
-Continue another tenth of a mile to the massive jumble of boulders and jagged rocks that makes up this impressive viewpoint.
+Continue another tenth of a mile to the massive jumble of boulders and jagged rocks that makes up this impressive summit viewpoint.
 We took some time to enjoy the views and climb on the rocks.
 The views from this spot are probably the best on the entire hike, although there are a couple more nice spots yet to come.

 The Appalachian Trail skirts around the front edge of the summit before coming to a spur trail that leads down to the Trayfoot Mountain trail.
 The spur descends through a corridor of flat-sided slabs.
-When spur reaches the junction with the Trayfoot Mountain trail, turn left and follow the trail uphill along an old fire road.
+When spur reaches the junction with the Trayfoot Mountain trail, turn right and follow the trail uphill along an old fire road.

 The Paine Run trail is very pleasant for a couple miles – sounds of running water and mountain views through the trees.
 When we hiked, the stream was flowing with lots of rapids and tiny waterfalls.
 I imagine it will run low and dry later in the summer.
 The path climbs so gradually you hardly notice you’re ascending!
 Eventually, you leave the streamside and head back toward Skyline Drive.
 After one final sharp switchback, you have one more moderately steep ascent back to your car.